mattriley/node-module-composer/README.md

 Module Composer can describe the dependency graph to enable _fitness functions_ for appropriate coupling.

-> An architectural fitness function, as defined in Building Evolutionary Architectures, provides an objective integrity assessment of some architectural characteristics, which may encompass existing verification criteria, such as unit testing, metrics, monitors, and so on.
-[Thoughtworks](https://www.thoughtworks.com/en-au/radar/techniques/architectural-fitness-function)
+> An architectural fitness function, as defined in Building Evolutionary Architectures, provides an objective integrity assessment of some architectural characteristics, which may encompass existing verification criteria, such as unit testing, metrics, monitors, and so on.<br/>[Thoughtworks](https://www.thoughtworks.com/en-au/radar/techniques/architectural-fitness-function)

 Here's an example fitness function in the form of a unit test that asserts the view layer is not directly coupled to the persistance layer.